thyun/thy-notification/README.md

       format: delimiter
 ```

-### 2) Register target addresses for your notificationId
+### 2) Register target addresses for your targetId
-- Access thy-notification's notifications page. (/notifications)
+- Access thy-target's targets page. (/targets)
 - Register target addresses for each team.
-For example, if team name is devops you have to register a notification using notificationId value as team:devops
+For example, if team name is devops you have to register a target using targetId value as team:devops

 # Test
-You can send prometheus alertmanager's webhook request to thy-notification like below.
+You can send prometheus alertmanager's webhook request to thy-target like below.
 Verify the message is send to all the target addresses.

 ```aidl